writethedocs/www/docs/code-of-conduct-response.md

 A participant may be expelled by the decision of any of the above listed entities for whatever reasons they deem sufficient.
 However, here are some general guidelines for when a participant should be expelled:

-* A second offense resulting in a warning from staff
+* A third offense resulting in a warning from staff
 * Continuing to harass after any "No" or "Stop" instruction
 * A pattern of harassing behavior, with or without warnings
 * A single serious offense (e.g., punching or groping someone)